zelaznik/frozen_dict/README.md

 Summary:
 - Behaves in most ways like a regular dictionary, except that it's immutable, TRULY immutable.
 - Most implementations of FrozenDict simply subclass dict, or place a thin wrapper around a dict.
 - This implemtation is 100% thread safe.
-It subclasses tuple, and all of the bindings are immutable too.
+It subclasses tuple.
+- All of the key-value pairs are stored inside either tuples or frozensets.

 Features:
 - Hashable like a tuple.
 It returns a hash if and only if its values are hashable.